Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The appropriate age to spay or neuter a Bernese Mountain Dog ranges from 8 months to 2 years.
 The range is large due to the varying pace at which Bernese Mountain Dogs can reach sexual maturity and a stage where the procedures won’t negatively affect their growth and development.

 Spaying and neutering can yield positive or negative results based on the timing of these procedures.
-So, make sure to invest in finding a reputable veterinarian that will work with you to determine when the timing is right for your particular Bernese Mountain Dog.
+So, make sure to invest in finding a reputable veterinarian who will work with you to determine when the timing is right for your particular Bernese Mountain Dog.

 Featured Image Credit: Enna8982, Shutterstock